tallner/JAVA21-christian-tallner-html-slutprojekt/_documents/_README.md

 PRESENTATION
 - Overall wanted to have a pretty clean design, maybe it turned out a bit too clean :)
+- Focused on turned out to be a website CV...
 - Have a common wrapper, header, footer and nav for all pages
 - Projects page was a bit messy, no distinct differentiation between
 - In the header i kept my name and a nav that moves depending on resolution
 - The footer i intentionally only had a contact icon
 - The contact icon opens your mail client and so does the contact page since i didn't know how to do it in another way
+- Ab